Roohparvar/irAEsProject/README.md

 ---

 ## Part 2: Integration of All Samples
 In this section, we applied the same analytical approach as in the previous parts.
-However, this time, the analysis was performed on all samples collectively by integrating the datasets obtained from the five referenced publications.
+However, this time, the analysis was performed on all samples collectively by integrating the datasets obtained from the all referenced datasets.

 ---
 ---